tngrj/NTU-Google-Hackathon/README.md

 The following environment variables are required to run the project:

-- `DATABASE_URL`: The URL for your PostgreSQL database.
 - `CLIENT_ID` & `CLIENT_SECRET`: Obtained from [`MySkillsFuture API`](https://developer.ssg-wsg.gov.sg)for authentication.
 - `PROJECT_ID`: The project ID for the Google Cloud project.
 - `LOCATION`: The location for the Google Cloud project.